emrementese/binance-ema/README.md

 - This python library has been written to calculate SMA, EMA, MACD etc. functions with Binance API.
 - Complex functions in the Binance API, has been facilitate for developers.
+- After installing the libary, don't forget reading the funcions content !

 # Usage
 Firstly, for the use this library you have to create an API via Binance.
 This documentation will help you for create an safe API.